maria-silvia/artificial-intelligence-cs188/README.md

     keeps updating the estimates of Q* values with using a learning rate (alpha) to weight

 - Epsilon Greedy: getAction()
-    at rate epsilon alternates between exploring something new (random action) or exploiting policy built so far
+    at epsilon rate alternates between exploring something new (random action) or exploiting policy built so far

+- Approximate Q-Learning and Feature-Based Representations: ApproximateQAgent Pacman is able to generalize, faster learning